entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): " Forey (1998, char 35) recognized two conditions dealing with the anterior shape of the lacrimojugal: not expanded anteriorly (0) and expanded anteriorly (1).
 He associated the anterior expansion solely to the loss of the preorbital.
 Herein, we recognized an additional apomorphic condition of the anterior shape of the lacrimojugal which is "tapering anteriorly".
 The lacrimojugal expands anteriorly in genera such as *Axelrodichthys*, *Chinlea*, *Libys*, and *Macropoma*, it tapers anteriorly in *Atacamaia*, *Coelacanthus*, *Luopingcoelacanthus* and *Wimania*, while it is not expanded anteriorly in *Hadronector*, *Polyosteorhynchus*, *Ticinepomis*, and *Yunnancoelacanthus*.
 The three character-states form a morphocline.
-Character 76 is linked with character 74."
+Character 76 is linked with Character 74."

 > - The coding of *Qujingodus* is ?.